kumarsiddappa-git/Dropper/README.md

 ![image](https://github.com/user-attachments/assets/b4d20ec6-883f-4879-afa6-b66156fe7078)

-Now lets go to the terminal where we ran th exe file, which is waiting for our input press Enter key.
+5. Now lets go to the terminal where we ran the exe file, which is waiting for our input press Enter key.
 Once Enter the debugger stops at the INT3 op code which we have in our payload as the screnshot

 ![image](https://github.com/user-attachments/assets/f13ccd89-d671-48ec-837f-3572d9319833)